 Dear Emilio de Miguel, our builder, hadn’t wired the pump properly, so on first use, it had gurgled, spat a giant jet of water two meters high then cut off the electricity.
 It was just one of his many failings, but his worst was the electrical distribution board.

-As part of his rip-off the foreigner policy, he had initially only installed one circuit which wasn’t strong enough to power the kitchen oven and bar air-conditioning at the same time.
+As part of his rip-off the foreigner policy, he had initially only installed one circuit, which wasn’t strong enough to power the kitchen oven and bar air-conditioning at the same time.
 Guests could either wait forever for the food in the cool or sweat while wrestling with their gammon steak and pineapple.
 My dad went bananas and ranted about what an idiot he would seem in front of his fellow bookies at their annual dinner in Mayfair.
-He was on the verge of physically attacking the builder but according to my mum, Mark had intervened, and Emilio had agreed to install a second circuit.
+He was on the verge of physically attacking the builder but according to my mum, Mark had intervened, and Emilio had agreed, under the threat of violence, to install a second circuit.
 As these were the new 240 volts instead of the old 120, they were expensive, and most tradesmen were still learning how to work with the higher voltage.
 As always, Emilio’s excuses were plausible and the consequences expensive, but our main complaint was he was so slow.
 The second circuit was literally up and running the day before we opened and continued to be the source of mysterious power outages in the middle of dinner.

 Several guests lolled on blue loungers, reading books, or chatting.
 One freckled man wore a handkerchief protecting his bald pate.
 A knot in each of its corners held it gingerly in place.
 His book though was real class, Eye of the Tiger by Wilbur Smith.
 Several male guests were standing on the galleried landings outside their rooms dressed in shorts, t-shirts, and flip-flops with beach bags in hand as they waited for their partners.
 They were studiously avoiding each other by pretending to enjoy the crystal blue sky.